-A common objection from skeptics of Christianity is why did God create people that went so bad?
-If evil is real, why create people who are susceptible to evil?
+Why did God create people that went so bad?
+This is a common skeptical question that we’ll look at in this article.
+After all, if evil is real, why create people who are susceptible to evil?
 Secondly, moving beyond the human creation to the physical creation, why did God create a world where there is so much pain and suffering?
-In this sense, why did God create a world where disease, floods, famine, and other catastrophes occur?
+In this sense, why did God create a world filled with disease, floods, famine, and other catastrophes?
 In the next two articles, I’ll zoom in on these important questions.
 In both objections, the skeptic is declaring that God did a poor job in both the human creation in the moral law and a bad job in the material creation of the physical laws.
 While I’m not God and don’t fully know the answer to these questions, I will give a reasonable response to both objections through the lens of philosophy, science, and the full Christian story.